 Khan al-Wazir (1683); (left) entrance; (right) courtyard

-The Ottoman buildings of Aleppo were not copies of those of Constantinople; Khan al-Wazir has the structure of a traditional Ottoman khan, but its decoration reflects patterns which prevailed before the Ottoman conquest (see page two).
+The Ottoman buildings of Aleppo were not copies of those of Constantinople; Khan al-Wazir has the structure of a traditional Ottoman khan, but its decoration reflects patterns which prevailed before the Ottoman conquest.

 In the early XXth century the khans lost their function as stations for caravans and they were turned into warehouses and shops, thus becoming an expansion of the souks, the markets of the city which were specialized by trade; the main souk of Aleppo crosses the old city from Bab Antakya, its western gate, to the Citadel; it is a narrow covered street which receives light from openings in the domed ceilings.

-In Constantinople the Greek Orthodox and the Jews lived inside the ancient walls of the city, whereas the other Christian communities lived in Galata; in other Ottoman towns such as Rhodes and Ioanina only the Jews were allowed to live inside the walls; in Aleppo the various Christian communities (the main ones being the Maronites, the Syro-Orthodox, the Syro-Catholics and the Armenians) lived in Jdeide (new town), a neighbourhood located outside the northern gate of Aleppo; the gate was called Bab al-Yahoud, the Gate of the Jews, because the Jews lived nearby but inside the walls.
+The Ottoman Empire dealt with the plurality of religions of its population by recognizing four millets (confessional communities) for its Muslim, Greek Orthodox, Armenian and Jewish subjects.
+In Jerusalem the four communities lived inside the ancient walls of the city; in other Ottoman towns such as Rhodes and Ioanina only the Jews were allowed to live inside the walls; in Aleppo the various Christian communities (the main ones being the Maronites, the Syro-Orthodox, the Syro-Catholics and the Armenians) lived in Jdeide (new town), a neighbourhood located outside the northern gate of Aleppo; the gate was called Bab al-Yahoud, the Gate of the Jews, because the Jews lived nearby but inside the walls.

-Jdeide has retained several historic houses (some of which have become boutique hotels or restaurants) and it is still largely inhabited by Christians, although the wealthiest ones live today in the elegant quarter of Al-Aziziah.
+Jdeide has retained several historic houses and it is still largely inhabited by Christians, although the wealthiest ones live today in the quarter of Al-Aziziah.

 After the events of 1948 the Jews left the country and their synagogue was greatly damaged; Bab al-Yahoud was renamed Bab an-Nasr (Victory Gate); the actual gate does not exist any longer.